getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 PHP provides some additional options, all options can be passed into `init()`.

+#### capture_silenced_errors
+{% include components/alert.html
+    content="This option was introduced in version 2.0.1" level="notice"
+%}
+This option enables capturing errors which were silenced using the `@` operator in your source code.
+Defaults to `false`.

 #### context_lines

 This option sets the number of lines of code context to capture.
 If `null` is